i3-Market-V2-Public-Repository/SP4-i3MarketSemanticEngine/README.md

 >```GET/api/registration/contract-parameter/{offeringId}/offeringId```

-- Get a list of category from distributed storage at its original API endpoint [click here](http://95.211.3.244:3000/explorer/#/registration-offering/getAllRegisteredOfferingsByCategoryUsingGET) :
+- Get a list of category from distributed storage at its original API endpoint  :

 >```GET/api/registration/categories-list```